 Price: Free / $2.49

 Beautiful Widgets was one of the best and most popular clock widgets on Android.
 It has a metric ton of themes, customizations, and more.
 The themes range from simple re-skins to complex stuff like binary clocks if you’re into that kind of thing.
 You can add stuff like the weather, toggles, alarm time, date, and other information to the widget as well.
 Unfortunately, the app hasn’t been updated since 2016.
 We’re relatively certain it’s an abandoned project.
-However, it still works well in our testing, especially on devices with older versions of Android.
-Feel free to give it a try, but with caution.
-Bugs aren’t going to get fixed with this one.
-HD Widgets is another classic clock and weather widget that you can try out.
-It’s a bit old school in terms of design, but it still works fine.
+However, it still works well in our testing, but only on devices running Android 10 or earlier (Android 11 seems to break functionality).
+HD Widgets is another decent (and old) weather and clock combo widget if you don’t mind the retro look.

 If we missed any great clock widgets or weather clock widgets for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!